Disabled Visitors Access

 - A receipt of your Personal Independence Payment (PIP) showing your current entitlement

 - A copy of your Attendance Allowance

-NB: Children (aged 17 and under) with a disability must be accompanied by an adult paying the full retail rate as with all child tickets for the venue.
+NB: Children (aged 17 and under) with a disability must be accompanied by an adult paying the total retail rate as with all child tickets for the venue.

-Although we endeavor to maintain good conditions underfoot, please be aware that there may be uneven ground and the campsites/general parking areas are grassland at most events.
+Although we endeavour to maintain suitable conditions underfoot, please be aware that there may be uneven ground, and the campsites/general parking areas are grassland at most events.
 There are some permanent roadways within the site and large areas of hard standing/tarmac where it is possible to visit the race paddock, catering and trade areas.
 The weather can have a considerable impact on how easy it is for people to move around the site so please take this into consideration when deciding on what equipment to bring with you.
-Please note that the layouts of events may vary.
+Just so you know, the layouts of events may vary.

-For those visitors who find walking distances a bit more challenging, you may wish to bring your own fold up chairs or alternatives just in case.
-Stewards will be on hand to help as well as the medical team if you need any assistance.
+For those visitors who find walking distances a bit more challenging, please bring your fold-up chairs or alternatives just in case.
+Stewards will be on hand to help, as well as the medical team, if you need any assistance.

-There is a small dedicated Disabled Car Park on tarmac for suitable Blue Badge holders and an additional public car park near to the circuit.
-These are in operation for most events but may be relocated at certain events depending on the site layout required.
-Disabled visitors will be informed by our stewards on arrival where to park.
+There is a small dedicated Disabled Car Park on the tarmac for suitable Blue Badge holders and an additional public car park near the circuit.
+These are in operation for most events but may be relocated in certain circumstances depending on the site layout required.
+Our stewards will inform disabled visitors on arrival where to park.
 A blue badge must be displayed to be eligible to park in the allocated disabled parking areas.
-These will operate on a first come first served basis.
+These will operate on a first-come, first-served basis.